duncanparkes/whg-training-resources/docs/programming/introduction_to_command_line/command_line_intro.md

 # BASH - Where am I?

-When you first open a terminal, there are a few commands you can use to find out a bit about where you are.
+When you first open a terminal, you might want to find out a bit about where you are.

 You can find out what your username is with `whoami`